 Commercial Property Insurance

-This policy covers your physical business assets-your building, manufacturing equipment, inventory, and raw materials-against risks like fire, theft, or storm damage.
-If you lease your facility, you will still need this to cover your equipment and stock.
+This covers your physical assets — building, equipment, inventory, raw materials — against fire, theft, or storm damage.
+Even if you lease, you still need it for your own stuff.

 Workers' Compensation Insurance